01.21.2025 Samantha Eskew

 REPAYMENT PLANS & OPTIONS FOR $400

-One loan that combines one or multiple other loans together so that you only need to make one monthly payment.
+One loan combines one or multiple other loans together, so you only need to make one monthly payment.

 What is a consolidation or refinance?
 Correct!

-There are two types of loans that feature the ability to combine multiple prior loans into loan for ease of payments, but they are structured differently.
+There are two types of loans that feature the ability to combine multiple prior loans into a loan for ease of payment, but they are structured differently.

 Refinancing provides you the option of combining private student loans into one loan with a fixed or variable interest rate.
-Refinance loans are only offered by private or state-based lenders, so federal benefits are no longer applicable.
-The interest rates are based on current rates in the industry, so be sure to shop carefully (by comparing APRs) to consider more than just interest rate, as the lowest interest rate may be variable which adds risk of paying more than you might have expected.
-Also be sure to compare features and benefits, as well as flexibility of repayment terms to best fit your budget.
+Private or state-based lenders only offer refinance loans, so federal benefits are no longer applicable.
+The interest rates are based on current rates in the industry, so be sure to shop carefully (by comparing APRs) to consider more than just interest rate, as the lowest interest rate may be variable, which adds the risk of paying more than you might have expected.
+Also, be sure to compare features and benefits and flexibility of repayment terms to best fit your budget.
 RISLA’s refinance program may be a good place to start your search.

 BONUS ROUND - CREDIT